20k/binmat_rules/readme.md

 - If a BOUNCE card is played face up on a face up stack as a defender, nothing happens immediately, but bounce applies after the attacker attacks (or break is applied as the defender).
 A bounce card cannot be played face up on a face down stack.
 A bounce card only initiates combat if it is played face up by an attacker on an empty stack

-- When a BOUNCE is involved in combat, it occurs after any trap card.
+- When a BOUNCE is involved in combat, it occurs after TRAP cards.
 All damage is 0, and additionally:

 - - The attacker stack is sent to the attacker discard pile.